 The rising star is busier than ever these days with her work ethic concentrated on the studio.
-Ok Sure is on regular rotation on Australian radio stations like Triple J, Triple J Unearthed, Triple R, PBS, Kiss FM, Switch FM as well as having a monthly show on TRNSMT and UK radio station Reform Radio, and has garnered support from artists like Yolanda Be Cool, The Aston Shuffle, Eric Volta and Hermitude.
-She’s remixed artists such as Sophie Lowe, Evangeline, Porsches, Habits, Lupa J, King IV and Passerine with many more remixes, collaborations and plenty of originals in the works, but in fact it’s her magnetic performances that she is most often booked for.
+Ok Sure is on regular rotation on Australian radio stations like Triple J, Triple J Unearthed, Triple R, PBS, Kiss FM, Switch FM as well as having a monthly show on TRNSMT and UK radio station Reform Radio, which was a finalist in the 2018 Mixcloud Online Radio Awards.
+She’s remixed artists such as Sophie Lowe, Evangeline, Porsches, Habits, Lupa J, King IV and Passerine with many more remixes, collaborations and plenty of originals in the works, releasing her debut album 'Pleomorphism' in February 2018, but in fact it’s her magnetic performances that she is most often booked for.
 Ok Sure delivers live performances consisting of downtempo, industrial, dark melodic electronica and DJ sets pulsing with techno, deep house, electronica and…whatever